-Our therapists and coaches, led by Dr. Thomas Lucking, are experts in Asperger’s and Neurodiverse couples.
+Our therapists and coaches, led by Dr. Thomas Lucking, are experts in Asperger’s and neurodiverse relationships.
 They have helped couples from around the world integrate Asperger challenges into their relationships and thrive.

 What is ASD and Asperger’s Syndrome?